Generating Class-Level Integration Tests Using Call Site Information: Evaluation Results

 \end{lrbox}

 \newsavebox\testcasebox \begin{lrbox}{\testcasebox}

 \end{lrbox}

-The first and second authors independently performed a manual root cause analysis for all 50 unexpected exceptions to check if they stemmed from a real integration-level fault.
+The first and second author independently performed a manual root cause analysis for all 50 unexpected exceptions to check if they actually stemmed from an integration-level fault.
 For this analysis, we check the API documentation to see if the generated test cases break any precondition.
 We indicated a test case as a fault revealing test if it does not violate any precondition according to the documentation, and it truly exposes an issue about the interaction between the caller and callee class.
 We found that out of the 50 test cases generated by \cling, 25 are fault revealing.
+The remaining 25 test cases trigger exceptions expected according to the documentation (5 tests), violate preconditions specified in the documentation (14 tests) or in the existing tests (1 test), return a wrong value for a method call on a mocked object (3 tests), or do not actually expose an issue between the caller and the callee class (2 tests).

-To analyze if developers have already identified these faults in the following commits, the first three authors analyzed the code history of the classes involved in the detected faults.
+To analyze if developers have already identified the faults in the following commits, the first three authors analyzed the code history of the classes involved in the detected faults.
 In this analysis, we manually checked all of the modifications made to the involved classes to see if the faults are fixed.
 Based on this analysis, we classify the 25 fault revealing test in one of the categories reported in Table~\ref{tab:testcategory}.
 According to this Table, seven faults (found only by tests generated via \cling) were detected, confirmed, and fixed by developers in the next commits.
-Due to the page limitation, this paper cannot describe all seven faults.
-Instead, the remainder of this section describes a representative example of these faults.
-The detailed descriptions of the analysis for all of the 25 fault revealing test cases are available in our replication package \cite{Derakhshanfar2020}.\footnote{Also available online at \url{https://github.com/STAMP-project/Cling-application/blob/master/data_analysis/manual-analysis/failure-explanation.md}.}
+We describe hereafter a representative example of these faults.
+The detailed descriptions of the analysis for all 25 fault revealing test cases are available in our replication package \cite{Derakhshanfar2020}.\footnote{Also available online at \url{https://github.com/STAMP-project/Cling-application/blob/master/data_analysis/manual-analysis/failure-explanation.md}.}